Kraily4t8/Wolf_Simulation/README.md

 *Verbose Console* puts out slightly formatted versions of the data into the console, for manual viewing when *Get Data* is run.

 *Download* only works after *Get Data* has been run at least once, and downloads the previous results from *Get Data* as a JSON file named data.json.

+# Known Issues
+* Sometimes the simulation will "stick" on first run or behave oddly.
+Refreshing the page will fix it.

 # Resources
 * <a href="https://github.com/algorithm0r/WolfPack">WolfPack</a>: Base simulation this project forks from.